BeeChains/innerinetcompany/index.md

 ## Changing the world through the unchanging "I."
-Each of our websites use decentralized DNS on the Handshake($HNS) blockchain and were intentionally designed to gravitate Ones attention towards the root of perception, the Source, the Creator Within, or what we like to term The Inner "I." Handshake helps individuals resolve self-sovereign identity by allowing True Ownership of Digital Internet Potentials.
+Each of our websites use a decentralized DNS root zone on the Handshake($HNS) blockchain and were intentionally designed to gravitate Ones attention towards the root of perception, the Source, the Creator Within, or what I like to term The Inner "I." Handshake helps individuals resolve self-sovereign identity by allowing True Ownership of Digital Internet Potentials.
+We endeavor to find a name that has inner meaning to you!
+Let's Handshake ($HNS) 🤝!

 | [SERVE THE LIGHT](http://workinthedark.servethelight.hns.is/) | [HNS-DOMAINS](http://home.hns-domains.hns.is/) | [Contact](mailto:innerinetcompany@gmail.com) | [SHOP.INW](http://shop.inw.hns.is/) | [IINC/](http://official.iinc/) | [Facebook](https://facebook.com/innerinetcompany) | [@innerinetco](https://twitter.com/innerinetco) | [@HNSDOMAINS](https://twitter.com/hnsdomains) | [🐻💻/](http://xn--gp8h6h.hns.is/) | [Conscientia Scientia Oceano/](http://conscientiascientiaoceano/) | [ijuno](https://dens.sh/ids/ijuno) | [bz5z55e7xf](https://app.altermail.live/login) | [Chat.IINC/](http://chat.iinc.hns.is/) 🔓 [pub.iinc](https://matrix.to/#/#pub.iinc:matrix.org) or [matrix.iinc](https://matrix.to/#/@iinc:matrix.org)